 New York state trooper killed responding to domestic dispute, official says

-A New York state trooper was killed responding to a domestic disturbance call Monday, an official told the Associated Press.
-The suspect was also killed.
+A New York state trooper was shot and killed responding to a domestic disturbance call Monday and the suspected gunman was also dead, an official told the Associated Press.

-The trooper, who wasn’t immediately identified, was killed while responding to a report of a domestic dispute south of Corning, near the Pennsylvania border.
+The trooper, who wasn’t immediately identified, was on the scene of a domestic dispute south of Corning, near the Pennsylvania border.

 The suspect wasn’t immediately identified and the details around the domestic dispute weren’t released.
+It also wasn't clear how the suspect died.

 The shooting occurred near SUNY Corning Community College, which prompted a massive police response.
 The college said in a Facebook post there was no threat to campus.